Associate Professor, Advertising and Coordinator for Special Projects

 Her ability to adapt and keep up with the endless changing landscape of the advertising industry can be seen in her teaching curriculum, as her students continue to excel at advertising award shows in the categories of integrated and digital technology, as well as nontraditional advertising.

 Camden has continued to follow her passion for the arts and remains heavily involved in the local arts community.
 She shows her work regularly in galleries.
-She also continues her professional work as art director and creative director.
+She also continues her professional work as an art director and creative director.

 As the program director for both the School’s study abroad advertising programs in Amsterdam and London/Ireland, Camden offers students a first-hand, international experience.